Selena Gomez Spotted On Film Set With Rumored Boyfriend, Caleb Stevens

 What’s a girl to do when her on-again, off-again ex gets engaged to another woman?
-Find herself a new man, of course!
+Find herself a new man, of course.

 And that’s just what a happy Selena Gomez seems to be doing following the recent announcement that her longtime love, pop star Justin Bieber, asked model Hailey Baldwin to marry him.